nextest-rs/nextest/internal-docs/releasing.md

 ## Overview

 The nextest workspace consists of a set of crates, each independently versioned.
-Releases are managed in a somewhat distributed way, with part of the process being managed by GitHub Actions runners and part of the process done locally.
+Releases are managed in a somewhat distributed way, with most of the process being managed by GitHub Actions runners.

 ## I. Prepare releases